 \subsection{Special case of $\mu_-=\mu_+$ and $H_-=0$}

-The next simple case which can be solved analytically is when the tensions of the cosmic string in both interior and the exterior of the bubble wall are equal, $\mu_-=\mu_+$, and the transition is from the Minkowski spacetime to a dS spacetime.
+The next simple case which can be solved analytically is when the tensions of the cosmic string in both interior and the exterior of the bubble wall are equal, $\mu_-=\mu_+$, and the transition is from a dS spacetime to the Minkowski spacetime.
 In this simplified case we can analytically trace the effects of the cosmic string tension on the nucleation rate.

 In this case the radius of bubble in terms of Euclidean time from Eq. (\ref{EOM}) is obtained to be \be R(\eta)={\sqrt{\frac{1-8\mu_-(1-2\mu_-)}{\alpha}}} \cos (\sqrt{\alpha} \eta),~~~~~~~~~ \frac{-\pi}{2\sqrt{\alpha}}<\eta<\frac{\pi}{2\sqrt{\alpha}}\, . \ee Since $\mu$ should be less than $1/4$, we conclude that the physical radius of the bubble is always smaller than the CDL one.
 However, as we show in the following, the decay rate for this case is greater than that of CDL bubble.